 This blog post was originally published on June 12th, 2019.
 Its formatting and links were updated on June 2nd, 2021.

 Father’s Day is this weekend, and I love making a little something simple to put a personal stamp on the holiday!
-This year, the kids and I made these DIY shirt and tie cards, and I absolutely love how they turned out.
+This year, the kids and I made these DIY Shirt & Tie Cards, and I absolutely love how they turned out.
 They’re so simple to make, and can be the cutest craft to display as well.
 If you use nice paper, it totally looks like something you would frame or have out at work.
 Such a great craft!
-Today I’m sharing the step by step directions to make your own.
-I hope you love them as much as we do—and don’t forget to check out my Father’s Day gift guide if you still need some gift inspiration!
+Today I’m sharing the step-by-step directions to make your own.
+I hope you love them as much as we do—and don’t forget to check out my Father’s Day Gift Guide if you still need some gift inspiration!

 As I mentioned, the elegance of this DIY exists solely in the quality of paper you use.
-I like to buy nice papers from Paper Source, but they also have some good ones at craft stores.
-Choose a classic shirt pattern with a bold print for the tie, or mix complementary prints as I did here!
+I like to buy nice papers from Paper Source, but they also have some good ones at craft stores and Amazon!
+Choose a classic shirt pattern with a bold print for the tie, or mix complimentary prints as I did here!
 You know the Daddy in your life the best, of course.